Advice to All Parents

 If you think that you or a family member has coronavirus symptoms, self-isolate immediately.

-The next thing to do is to seek to book a test.
-If you have internet access, go to www.nhs.uk/coronavirus to book a mail-order or drive-through test.
+The next thing to do is to seek to order a test.
+If you have internet access, go to https://www.gov.uk/get-coronavirus-test

 What is a close contact?